L. A. Park: Major League Wrestling (2018–2022)

 In April 2018, L.A.
 Park was announced to be returning to MLW as a member of Promociones Dorado, led by Salina de la Renta.
 Park then entered a feud with Pentagon Jr. and Rey Fénix, defeating the former in a Mexican Death match at MLW War Games on September 6, 2018.
 He would continue to feud with the two, as well as other people such as Sami Callihan and Mance Warner, before losing to Pentagon and Fenix in a match for the MLW World Tag Team Championship in November.
 L.A.
-Park would then defeat Pentagon on April 4, 2019 at MLW Rise of the Renegades.
+Park would then defeat Pentagon on April 4, 2019, at MLW Rise of the Renegades.
 Park would receive a push in early 2019, after winning the second MLW Battle Riot, earning a future title shot against the MLW World Heavyweight Champion.
 On September 15, 2019, Salina de la Renta announced that L.A.
 Park would be cashing in his Battle Riot title shot against Jacob Fatu at Saturday Night SuperFight.
 On the January 13, 2021 episode of Fusion, L.A.
 Park, along with his son, El Hijo de L.A.
 Park, won the MLW World Tag Team Championship, from Marshall and Ross Von Erich, thanks to help from Tom Lawlor.
 On March 31, 2022, L.A.
 Park, along with family members L.A.
 Park Jr. and Hijo de LA Park, participated in an event during Wrestlemania week.
 Following a match with Hammerstone and Fatu, L.A.
 Park and his family members allegedly went off script, attacking Hammerstone and Fatu with real punches and chair shots.
 MLW fired Los Parks as a result of the alleged attack.

 Personal life

-Adolfo Tapia is part of an extended wrestling family that beyond himself also includes his brother Eustacio Jiménez Ibarra, who wrestled as El Hijo de Cien Caras ("The son of Cien Caras") before his death on November 29, 2010, as well as his son who wrestles as El Hijo de L.A.
+Tapia is part of an extended wrestling family that also includes his brother Eustacio Jiménez Ibarra, who wrestled as El Hijo de Cien Caras ("The son of Cien Caras") before his death on November 29, 2010, and his son who wrestles as El Hijo de L.A.
 Park ("The son of L.A.
 Park").
-Three of Adolfo Tapia's uncles are also wrestlers working under the ring names Super Parka, Johnny Ibarra and Desalmado.
+Three of Tapia's uncles are also wrestlers working under the ring names Super Parka, Johnny Ibarra, and Desalmado.
 Super Parka's son, Tapia's cousin, wrestles for CMLL as Volador Jr. In January 2019 L.A.
 Park introduced "L.A.
-Park Jr."; presented as a son who decided to follow in L.A.
+Park Jr.", presented as a son who decided to follow in L.A.
 Park's footsteps and become a professional wrestler.
 He had worked under the ring name "Último Sadox" up until that point.
 It is unclear if L.A.
-Park Jr. was related to Tapia or if it was a case of someone paying for the use of the name in the same vein as El Hijo de Cien Caras or El Hijo del Gladiador where they paid for the use of the name.
+Park Jr. is related to Tapia or if it is a case of someone paying for the use of the name in the same vein as El Hijo de Cien Caras or El Hijo del Gladiador, who paid for the use of the names.